 It doesn’t have to be that way.
 Cats need and deserve purposeful play.
 Sure, you could watch from the sidelines or even post videos of your cat as she plays with a pricey, high-tech cat toy or tries to swat faux fish appearing on your iPad screen.
 But why not set aside 5 to 10 minutes each day and engage in low-tech, interactive games with your cat?

-Here are three of my favorite people-cat games that are fun, easy and inexpensive to and easy to try:
+Here are three of my favorite people-cat games that are fun, easy, and inexpensive to try.

 Murphy in the Middle

 To play this game, position your cat between you and a family member or friend in an open area such as a hallway or spacious living room.
 Crinkle a paper wad or store-bought cat sparkle ball to garner your cat’s attention.
 Toss the object just over your cat’s head to the other person.
 Toss back and forth, allowing your cat to leap up and snap the flying “prey” and heap on the praise when she does.

 Tap into the hunter inside your tabby by taking a brown grocery bag and carefully snipping off the handles.
 Open the bag and cut a medium-size hole in the bottom.
 Place the bag on its side.
 Attach a toy mouse or other small cat toy to the end of a long shoelace.
 Place your cat so she is facing the front opening of the bag and sit behind the bag.
 Weave the tethered cat toy through the opening at the bottom until it pokes out the front of the bag.
 Give it a wiggle to entice your cat to stalk and pounce and dash inside the bag.